Monthly Calendar of Activities

 Shrubs: Lightly prune deciduous shrubs.

-Flowers: Plant primroses and Cyclamen for quick winter
+Flowers: Plant primroses and cyclamen for quick winter

 color.

-Vegetables: Plant seeds of tomatoes, peppers and eggplants
+Vegetables: Plant seeds of peppers and eggplants

 indoors.